MikeHopley/ftl-stores/index.md

 # Number of store slots

-A "slot" is a category of items, such as weapons.
+A "slot" is a container for items, such as weapons.
 For example, with Kestrel A, 27% of stores had 2 slots (i.e. a one-page store).

 | Number of slots | Kestrel A | Engi A | Engi B | Mantis A |
 | --------------- | --------- | ------ | ------ | -------- |